wvirany/rips-relay/README.md

 #### Arguments

-* `--dock` If you include this argument, the pipeline will attempt to dock the analogs to the protein in the `data` folder.
-* `--num_molecules` This requires further development.
-Default is 1.
-You can specify the number of initial molecules from which to generate analogs.
-They are read from `fragments.smi`.
+* `--model` Specify which model to use.
+Choices are `reinvent`, `crem`, `coati`, or `safe`
-* `--input_frag` Provides an option to include input fragment as a SMILES string as a command line argument at runtime.
-If so, the pipeline does not read molecules from `fragments.smi`.
+* `--input_frag` Provides an option to include input fragment as a SMILES string.
+If `--pdb` is specified, this will be overwritten by the corresponding reference ligand.
 * `--lead` Provides an option to include a lead molecule for which to compute a docking score.
-This will be included at the top of the output dataframe in `dataframe.csv`.
+This will be included at the top of the output dataframe in `dataframe.csv`
-* `--remove_odd_rings` Default is True.
-Set to false if you want to keep molecules with odd ring systems.
-* `--generate_ifp` Default is False.
-Specify whether or not you would like the interaction fingerprint stores as a csv file.
+* `--sample` Take a sample size from the generated distribution.
+If the sample size is larger than the size of the distribution, then the entire distribution will be returned
+* `--remove_odd_rings` Flag to pass generated analogs through the `remove_odd_rings` filter
+* `--dock` If you include this argument, the pipeline will attempt to dock the analogs to the protein in the `data` folder. `--pdb` must be specified in this case
+* `--pdb` Enter the prefix of the pdb/sdf file for the protein-ligand pair